openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 *A favorite of mad scientists everywhere, this gun fires a purple ray of energy capable of polymorphing the target into any number of wretched creatures.*

 Polymorph 6, Potent, Powerful 1

+#### Universal Access Implant

+**Wealth Level**: 6

+*This implant is a coveted tool, gifted by the Intergalactic Alliance to their most trusted agents.
+For a resourceful user, it unlocks infinite doors.
+If not for the built-in AI monitoring your every move, it would priceless.*

+Persuasion 7, Autonomous

+**Special**: The UAI can only be removed by (illegal) surgery.
+The wielder always scans affirmatively as a high ranking government official, making them more persuasive via their rank.
+In addition, the UAI confers a Wealth Level of 6 for local purchases.
+Lastly, the device records every action performed by the user and trasmits it to the creator.
+It has Perception 5, applied only to the user's thoughts and actions.
+If the user fails a contested roll to conceal their intentions, the device will secretly send out an alert and attempt to persuade the user to alter their course of action.

 #### Worker Bot